happymongoose/iap_badger/README.md

 IAP Badger will automatically load the inventory when the *init* function is called.

-To save the inventory, call:
+To save the inventory, call the following when your app is suspended or quits:

 ```lua
 --Save inventory